-There are many great hook case options out there.
-This hook case comes with a wipeable, spill proof cover, adorable pattern options and two full zippered compartments to store your hooks and more.
+There are many great crochet hook case options out there.
+This hook case comes with a wipeable, spill-proof cover, adorable pattern options, and two full zippered compartments to store your hooks and more.

 One side has slots for tiny hooks and regular hooks and the other side slots for larger hooks or even pens.

-There are also two small zipper pouches which are large enough to hold your other accessories without being too deep that it is hard to dig out a stitch marker or needle.
+There are also two small zipper pouches that are large enough to hold your other accessories without being too deep that it is hard to dig out a stitch marker or needle.